Pots and Pans, AKA an SSLVPN - Palo Alto PAN-OS CVE-2024-0012 and CVE-2024-9474

 With the patches released, it is time to go diffing for that gold!
 By looking at a pre-patched 10.2.12-h1 and a patched 10.2.12-h2 of ‘Palo Alto VM-Series Next-Gen Virtual Firewall w/Advanced Threat Prevention.’

-We won’t go through jail breaking the appliance - this has been covered in detail by various sources, so we’re just going to assume that the motivated reader has already performed this step.
+We won’t go through jailbreaking the appliance - this has been covered in detail by various sources, so we’re just going to assume that a motivated reader has already performed this step.

 Instead, we start our journey by learning the structure and flow of data within the appliance’s management interface.
 Buckle up as we relay what we’ve learned.

-The main application is of the absolutely stellar PHP language, and is served by an Apache server, fronted by an Nginx configuration.
+The main application is of the absolutely stellar PHP language, and is served by an Apache server, fronted by an Nginx reverse proxy.

 auto_prepend_file = uiEnvSetup.php ; PAN-MODIFIED